CRAN Spatial taskview: https://cran.r-project.org/web/views/Spatial.html

 # set path and filename

-ncname <- "etopo1_ig_06min.nc"
+nc_name <- "etopo1_ig_06min.nc"

 dname <- "elev"

-## File /Users/bartlein/Projects/ESSD/data/nc_files/etopo1_ig_06min.nc (NC_FORMAT_CLASSIC):
+## File /Users/bartlein/Projects/RESS/data//nc_files/etopo1_ig_06min.nc (NC_FORMAT_CLASSIC):

 ##